Onionhacker0022/Travel-App/README.md

-## Headout Clone by ~ lastnamearya
+# Headout Clone by ~ Onionhacker
-Currently main route(home) and New York route is active.
+To go from one place to another, as by car, train, plane, or ship; take a trip; journey

 [<img width="1426" alt="Screenshot 2020-07-19 at 7 25 30 AM" src="https://user-images.githubusercontent.com/6664187/87865323-6fb81f80-c991-11ea-98fd-899b72f17538.png">](https://lastnamearya-headout.netlify.app/)